espinm2/tf-workshop-1/README.md

 # Terraform Workshop 1

-- Deploy a docker container using terraform
+- Deploy a docker container using Terraform
 - Create dev, stage, and production enviroments
 - Create a local module to adhere to DRY principles
 - Refactor code with Terragrunt